walter-a-jablonowski/marsbase-one/ai.md

 - Settings (currently empty)
 - Logout

 All users can view all requirements and solutions without login.
-Only logged in users can edit.
+Only logged in users can edit (see user ids defined in the data).

 Items of type "project" (community projects) may ask for funding, which we implement as a dummy UI for now.
 We will add a payment feature later.